rust-lang/blog.rust-lang.org/posts/inside-rust/2022-09-22-announcing-the-rust-style-team.md

 imports from the standard library, imports from external crates, and then imports from modules within the same project. `rustfmt` supports this via the option `group_imports = StdExternalCrate`, but cannot make this the default without causing CI failures in existing projects.
+We need a way to evolve the default Rust style compatibly, similar in spirit to the mechanisms we use for Rust editions: allowing existing style to continue working, and allowing people to opt into new style.

 To solve both of these problems, [RFC 3309](https://rust-lang.github.io/rfcs/3309-style-team.html) has revived the